pascalandy/docker-stack-this/traefik-manager/README.md

 ## What is this?
 Traefik is a powerful layer 7 reverse-proxy.
 Once running, the proxy will give you access to 8 different webapps.

-I think this is a solid case to understand how to run this reverse-proxy and it’s power.
+I think this is a solid use-case to understand how to run this reverse-proxy.

 ## General consideration
 One of my goal here is to create the quickest demo available around the Docker ecosystem.
 To do this we will use the power of **play-with-docker** and **Docker Stacks** on top of nd **Docker Swarm Mode**.